-With his trademark gloomy face, wide shoulders, and endearing rolling gait, the Bulldog might be one of the most recognized breeds in the world.
-Although you’ll often see this breed referred to as the “English Bulldog,” a reference to its country of origin, the official name is simply Bulldog.
+The bulldog is a medium-sized dog breed from England known for its trademark gloomy face, wide shoulders, and endearing rolling gait.
+It's quite possibly one of the most recognized breeds in the world.
+Although you’ll often see this breed referred to as the “English bulldog,” a reference to its country of origin, the official name is simply bulldog.

 Bulldogs live happily in large homes or apartments.
 Their main concern is that they are inside with the family.
-They are dignified but funny, courageous but easy going, tenacious but sweet—the Bulldog is simply like no other breed.
+They are dignified but funny, courageous but easy-going, and tenacious but sweet—the bulldog is simply like no other breed.

 Characteristics of the Bulldog

 Bulldogs are extremely popular in both England and North America.
 Despite that furrowed brow and grumpy-looking scowl, bulldogs are amiable and sweet-natured companions.
 They are great family dogs and they get along with adults and kids alike.
 Bulldogs usually coexist peacefully with other pets, although some dogs of the same sex might not get along.
 Thanks to their extreme facial construction, bulldogs snort, snuffle, grunt, snore, slobber, and drool.

 |Tendency to Bark||Low|

 In 13th-century England, the bulldog was used as a fighting dog in a gruesome sport known as bull-baiting.
 During this period, bulldogs looked and acted very different than they do today.
 In particular, they were much fiercer—not suitable pets in the least.
 After blood sports like bull baiting were outlawed in England, bulldogs were out of a job, but some bulldog lovers sought to save the breed.
 With some judicious breeding, the bulldog was toned down into the slow, ambling, sweet, and loving pet we know and love today.